abhiyankhanal/mic-demo/README.md

-# Lambda layer for common functions
+# SAM Template for MIC demo

-## Summary
+## Prerequisite

-This is Lambda layer is intended to share common airtables.
+- aws cli
+- sam cli
+- aws accounts and proper access to lambda, sqs, api gateway, eventbridge, cloudformation, s3 and creating permission for the same

 ## Build